top 0

 Hoi Ha Wan

 Hoi Ha Wan, also called Jove’s Cove, is another secluded beach in Sai Kung.
-Located in a sheltered bay, you can safely get your last tan of the year by lounging on a floatie just off the beach.
+Located in a sheltered bay, you can safely get your tan in by lounging on a floatie just off the beach.
 Hoi Ha Wan is best known for its prime water quality—think bright blue waters that fade to a gorgeous, deep turquoise further out to sea—which is perfect for a quick dip.

 For more adventurous beachgoers, you can try snorkelling or diving at Hoi Ha Wan!
 The little bay has a rich marine population of corals and fish underneath its clear surfaces.
 Strap on your rebreathers and grab your waterproof cameras for an underwater wonderland!